facebook/react/docs/docs/02-displaying-data.md

 JSX is similar to HTML, but not exactly the same.
 See [JSX gotchas](/react/docs/jsx-gotchas.html) for some key differences.

-The easiest way to get started with JSX is to use the in-browser `JSXTransformer`.
-We strongly recommend that you don't use this in production.
-You can precompile your code using our command-line [react-tools](https://www.npmjs.com/package/react-tools) package.
+[Babel exposes a number of ways to get started using JSX](http://babeljs.io/docs/setup/), ranging from command line tools to Ruby on Rails integrations.
+Choose the tool that works best for you.

 ## React without JSX